Application-relevant changes 2025:

 and ifdown

-no longer exist, and the file /etc/network/interfaces will no longer exist, either.
+no longer exist, and the file /etc/network/interfaces will no longer be evaluated.
 This affects all users who manually intervene in the network configuration via the /etc/network/interfaces file.
+How the conversion of the IP configuration is to be done can be found in the change notes for firmware 2025.0.

 If a user only uses Arp